blowdart/idunno.Bluesky.Utils/bloop/README.md

 Clear-History -Count 1 -newest
 ```

-immediately after saving your credentials will remove the command, and your credentialsfrom your PowerShell history.
+immediately after saving your credentials will remove the command, and your credentials from your PowerShell history.

 You can then continue using bloop without specifying the handle or app password.